kragen/derctuo/intro.md

 their incomplete state.

-Often in Derctuo, as in Dercuano, I refer to something being "published".
+Often in Derctuo, as in Dercuano, I refer to something being “published”.
 By this I generally mean “made public”.
 There’s a current fad in academia (over the last, say, half century) to use “published” to mean “brought up to the standards of scholarly publication and approved as such by means of scholarly peer review”.